Experimental investigation relating free-surface features to sub-surface turbulence: Experimental and numerical flow data: acquisition and characterization

-We employ Fourier Transform Profilometry (FTP) to measure the moving free surface, as introduced for this purpose by \cite{cobelli2009}.
-The FTP technique consists of projecting a fringe pattern onto the water surface and capturing the pattern deformations by means of a downward-pointing camera installed above the tank (see experimental setup in Figure~\ref{fig:T-tank}a).
+We employ Fringe Projection Profilometry (FPP) to measure the moving free surface, as introduced for this purpose by \cite{cobelli2009}.
+The FPP technique consists of projecting a fringe pattern onto the water surface and capturing the pattern deformations by means of a downward-pointing camera installed above the tank (see experimental setup in Fig.~\ref{fig:T-tank}a).
 A change in water height induces a phase shift in the projected pattern, allowing us to obtain the 3D surface topology.
-So that FTP can be used simultaneously with PIV, the method had to be modified to solve the following challenge: the water surface must be opaque to the projected light while translucent to the PIV laser sheet.
+So that FPP can be used simultaneously with PIV, the method had to be modified to solve the following challenge: the water surface must be opaque to the projected light while translucent to the PIV laser sheet.
 We achieve colour-dependent opacity by adding a fluorescent dye to the water, fluorescein disodium salt hydrate (uranine) at $12$\,ppm.
 The incoming light from the projector is tuned near fluorescein's excitation peak by using a $20$\,nm band-pass filter centered at $490$\,nm.
-To capture the fluorescein emission peak while avoiding specular reflections, we equipped the profilometry camera, another LaVision Imager CX2-25MP, with a 510~nm long-pass filter.
-Fluorescein is also transparent to the 532~nm laser light, allowing sub-surface flow vizualisation.
-However, since its emission peak, at 520~nm, lies close to the laser wavelength, we installed an ultra-narrow band-pass filter ($4$\,nm) on the PIV camera to prevent contamination from dye emission in the flow images.
-Methods based on refraction or reflection have been used successfully in the past for simultaneous velocity and flow measurements in channel flow \citep{dabiri2001,dabiri2003,fouras2008,ng2010}; The profilometry technique has the distinct advantage over these methods that it is not limited to low surface slopes; indeed with our highest turbulence levels surface deformations were too abrupt for Schlieren-based techniques to be applicable, at least without significant modification.
-More details on the technique for simultaneous PIV/FTP measurements will be presented in a separate paper \citep{semati2025}.
+To capture the fluorescein emission peak while avoiding specular reflections, we equipped the filometry camera, another LaVision Imager CX2-25MP, with a 510~nm long-pass filter.
+Fluorescein is also transparent to the 532~nm laser light, allowing sub-surface flow visualisation.
+However, since its emission peak, at 520~nm, lies close to the laser wavelength, we installed an ultra-narrow band-pass filter ($4$\,nm) on the PIV camera to prevent contamination from dye emission in the particle images.
+Methods based on refraction or reflection have been used successfully in the past for simultaneous velocity and flow measurements in channel flow \citep{dabiri2001,dabiri2003,fouras2008,ng2011experimental}.
+The profilometry technique has the distinct advantage over these methods that it is not limited to low surface slopes; indeed with our highest turbulence levels surface deformations were too abrupt for Schlieren-based techniques to be applicable, at least without significant modification.
+We estimate the spatial resolution of the profilometry to be $4.5$\,mm (corresponding to twice the fringe spacing of $2.25$\,mm), with the maximum surface elevation error not exceeding $50$\,{\textmu}m.
+The full details on the technique for simultaneous PIV/FPP measurements are presented in a separate paper \citep{semati2025}.